aravindpunyamantula/SaaS-platform---Project-task-Management-/docs/research.md

 * Passwords are hashed using bcrypt
 * Plain-text passwords are never stored
-* Password comparison uses secure hash comparison
+* Secure hash comparison is used during authentication
-* Minimum password length enforced
+* Minimum password requirements are enforced

 ---

-### 4.4 API Security Measures
+### 4.4 API-Level Protections

-* Input validation on request bodies
+* Input validation for all request payloads
-* Authorization checks before all sensitive operations
+* Authorization checks before sensitive operations
 * Subscription limit enforcement
 * Audit logging for critical actions